 No trip to Oslo is complete without visiting its opulent Royal Palace, an ode to neoclassical architecture and home to many royals since its completion in 1849.
 Today, you can leisurely stroll the grounds, stopping in the gardens and the peaceful Palace Park.

-During the summer, you can roam inside the palace on a guided tour, where you’ll explore its suites, ballrooms, parlors, balconies, and banquet halls.
+During the summer, you can roam inside the Norwegian castle on a guided tour, where you’ll explore its suites, ballrooms, parlors, balconies, and banquet halls.
 Watch the changing of the guard in the early afternoon, and end the afternoon with a picnic lunch on the green.

 The magnificent Tvindefossen flows just an hour outside of Flåm, north of the village of Vossevangen.
 Flanked by evergreen treetops and towering cliffs of the Naerøy Valley, you can see Tvindefossen up close from a simple roadside lookout point.
 Local legend has it that the waters of Tvindefossen are an elixir for youth.